 - Running the DISM command in Command Prompt: DISM.exe /Online /Cleanup-image /Restorehealth

 - Resetting or reinstalling Windows.

-If these two solutions don’t solve the problem either, you are asked to contact Answer Desk.
+If these two solutions didn’t solve the problem either, you are asked to contact the Answer Desk.

-Fix Windows Update errors is an easy-to-follow troubleshooting guide.
+If you’re looking for an easy-to-follow troubleshooting guide, Microsoft’s Windows Update troubleshooter is a very handy too to use.
 Each step depends on previously given answers, and you can change your answer at any time in case you realized you checked the wrong box.

 The update troubleshooting steps are similar for all Windows versions and rely on the Windows Update Troubleshooter.

-If all the solutions provided by this tool fail to fix the Windows Update issue you’re experiencing, you need to reset or reinstall Windows.
+If all the solutions provided by this tool failed to fix the Windows Update issue you’re experiencing, you need to reset or reinstall Windows.